Hello. What can we help you with?

 About digital collections

-OverDrive offers a growing catalog of millions of digital titles from over 30,000 publishers.
-This catalog covers virtually all areas of study and includes popular publishers and many bestsellers.
+OverDrive offers a growing catalog of over 3 million digital titles from over 30,000 publishers.
+Our extensive catalog includes popular reading, literature, academic, and technical content.
 We’re constantly working with new and existing publishers to add titles to the catalog.

 No. Each institution builds a custom digital collection for their users.
 Your staff will be able to browse OverDrive’s extensive catalog and select titles based on your institution’s curriculum and content needs.